openservicemesh/osm-docs/content/docs/tasks_usage/traffic_management/iptables_redirection.md

     osm install --set="OpenServiceMesh.outboundPortExclusionList={6379,7070}
     ```

-1. By setting the `outbound_port_exclusion_list` key in the `osm-config` ConfigMap:
+1. By setting the `outboundPortExclusionList` key in the `osm-mesh-config` resource:
     ```bash
     ## Assumes OSM is installed in the osm-system namespace
-    kubectl patch ConfigMap osm-config -n osm-system -p '{"data":{"outbound_port_exclusion_list":"6379, 7070"}}' --type=merge
+    kubectl patch meshconfig osm-mesh-config -n osm-system -p '{"spec":{"traffic":{"outboundPortExclusionList":[6379, 7070]}}}'  --type=merge
-    ```

-1. By uppgrading the Helm chart directly if OSM was installed using Helm:
-    ```bash
-    osm mesh upgrade --outbound-port-exclusion-list "6379,7070"
     ```

 #### 2. Pod level outbound port exclusions

 In this setup the port exclusions would be applicable to a specific pod.

 OSM provides a means to specify a list of ports to exclude from outbound traffic interception at pod level in the following way: